botfap/A95X-Linux-BuildEnv/README.md

 	Uboot for eMMC boot - u-boot.bin
 	Uboot for SD boot - u-boot.bin.sd.bin

+# Compatability
+Ive only tested onn Ubuntu LTS 14 & 16.
+If you can give me feedback on other distros I can make changes to make it work with yours normally.
+Only real requirements are for x64 host with i386 libs available.

-# Install Toolchains
+# Install  Packages & Toolchains
-	See Readme in toolchains folder
+	See Readme in toolchains folder for toolchains

+	OR

+	Run the setup.sh script to configure your build environment

 # Setup build
 Change into the buildroot folder